Gateway Arch: Design competition (1945–1948)

 In November 1944, Smith discussed with Newton Drury, the National Park Service Director, the design of the memorial, asserting that the memorial should be "transcending in spiritual and aesthetic values", best represented by "one central feature: a single shaft, a building, an arch, or something else that would symbolize American culture and civilization."

 The idea of an architectural competition to determine the design of the memorial was favored at the JNEMA's inaugural meeting.
 They planned to award cash for the best design.
 In January 1945, the JNEMA officially announced a two-stage design competition that would cost $225,000 to organize.
 Smith and the JNEMA struggled to raise the funds, garnering only a third of the required total by June 1945.
 Then mayor Aloys Kaufmann feared that the lack of public support would lead officials to abandon hope in the project.
 The passage of a year brought little success, and Smith frantically underwrote the remaining $40,000 in May 1946.
 By June, Smith found others to assume portions of his underwriting, with $17,000 remaining under his sponsorship.
 In February 1947, the underwriters were compensated, and the fund stood at over $231,199.

 Local architect Louis LaBeaume prepared a set of specifications for the design, and architect George Howe was chosen to coordinate the competition.
 On May 30, 1947, the contest officially opened.
 The seven-member jury that would judge the designs comprised Charles Nagel Jr., Richard Neutra, Roland Wank, William Wurster, LaBeaume, Fiske Kimball, and S. Herbert Hare.
 The competition comprised two stages—the first to narrow down the designers to five and the second to single out one architect and his design.
 The design intended to include:

-Saarinen's team included himself as designer, J. Henderson Barr as associate designer, and Dan Kiley as landscape architect, as well as Lily Swann Saarinen as sculptor and Alexander Girard as painter.
+The team included Eero Saarinen as designer, J. Henderson Barr as associate designer, and Dan Kiley as landscape architect, as well as Lily Swann Saarinen as sculptor and Alexander Girard as painter.
 In the first stage of the competition, Carl Milles advised Saarinen to change the bases of each leg to triangles instead of squares.
 Saarinen said that he "worked at first with mathematical shapes, but finally adjusted it according to the eye."
 At submission, Saarinen's plans laid out the arch at 569 ft tall and 592 ft wide from center to center of the triangle bases.